-Additional published Quercus prinus chronologies from regional sites were considered for inclusion in this analysis with the goal of developing a stronger climatic signal.
-Only regional chronologies that began after 1845 and significantly correlated with the climate variable of interest using Pearson correlation with p ≪ 0.05 were retained for further analysis.
+Additional published Quercus prinus chronologies from nearby sites in the region were considered for inclusion in this analysis with the goal of achieving a stronger climatic signal.
+Only regional chronologies that started after 1845 and significantly correlated with the climate variable of interest using Pearson correlation with p < 0.05 were retained for further analysis.

-2.2 Climatic data
+2.3 Climate data

+Monthly precipitation sums and temperature and Palmer Drought Severity Index (PDSI, Palmer 1965) averages were computed from daily measurements at the Blacksburg climate station (37∘ 12’ N, 80∘ 24’ W; elevation 634m, ft?, length of time series?1901-2010?) were used in a correlation function analysis with thePCA time series.
+Pearson’s correlation coefficients were calculated for all months starting in April of the year previous to the growing season through current December, as well as for seasons (Apr-June, July-Sep, Oct-Dec, Jan-Mar) and annual.means.

+The Blacksburg station monthly/seasonal climate variable with the strongest correlation with the BM chronology was then used as guidance for a spatial correlation analysis using a gridded (0.5∘× 0.5∘) monthly climate data set for the period 1901-2006 (Mitchell and Jones 2005).
+The gridpoint with the strongest correlation coefficient was then used as a target for reconstruction (section 2.4)

-Temperature, precipation, and PDSI compute from instrumental measurements taken from the Blacksburg climate station (37∘ 12’ N, 80∘ 24’ W; elevation 634) were compared to the BM chronology to indentify any significant correlations (Pearson’s correlation coefficients).
-This information was used to guide the comparison between the BM chronology and high-resolution gridded (0.5∘× 0.5∘) montly CRU climate data, which allowed us to compare grid points of locations with higher elevations.
+This information was used to guide the comparison between the BM chronology and gridded (0.5∘× 0.5∘) monthly CRU climate data, which allowed us to compare grid points of locations with higher elevations.
 Regions of significant correlation were examined using higher resolution CRU data (2.5∘× 2.5∘).
-Cross correlations were computed between the BM time series and each of the monthly series for temperature, precipitation, and PDSI beginning with April of the previous growing season through current December for the 1901 - 1981 period.

 2.3 Principle Component Analysis

 Closed-canopy forests, in particular those in the Eastern US, are subject to site heterogeneity [14].
 Site heterogeneity describes the condition in which it is not possible to identify significant climatic variance for a standard sample size, and in severe cases perhaps even with an increased sample size.
 This condition is present when sites experience both spatial and temporal variation between trees as a result of stand dynamics.
-In this situation principal component analysis (PCA) can be a useful tool allowing one to identify underlying patterns.
-To overcome the PCA requirement that all series must have identical start and end years, we performed a nested PCA.
-This allows us to extend the reconstruction further back in time, although the reconstruction reliability is decreased due to the decrease in sample size.
-The PCA was completed using the Python pca_module, which performs Singular Value Decomposition on the matrix of chronologies.
-The first PCA was performed on the 1845 - 1981 time interval, and the second PCA on the 1750 - 1981 interval.
-Results from the PCA analyses were then used to identify which components explained the most variation.
-Factor loading cutoffs were not predetermined to allow for the fact that tree-growth covariates and their relative influence on a given stand is highly variable.
+Principal component analysis (PCA) can be a useful tool to identify common patterns in climate-modulated tree growth between sites.
+Here, we combined the BM chronology with a set of X nearby Quercus tree-ring chronologies (Table 1, Fig. 1) in a nested singular value decomposition PCA analysis (REF).
+The first PCA (5 contributing chronologies) was performed on the 1845 - 1981 time interval, and the second PCA (Y chronologies) on the 1750 - 1981 interval.
+The PCA components with eigenvalues larger than one were retained for further analysis and the components explaining the largest amount of common variance in the tree-ring chronologies were included in a climate correlation analysis.

 2.4 Reconstruction methods